Are you finally ready to start your journey into YouTube vlogging?

 It also has a touchscreen (like most modern camera offerings,) and it has a decent battery life (235 shots.)
 That being said, it suffers from an all-too-common problem.
 It has no USB charging.
 Which, let’s be honest, can be a pain.
 But, most vloggers are going to keep it stationary for most sessions, so this shouldn’t be too big of a deal.

-Just remember, it may be a pain to charge on-the-go.
+Just remember, it may be a pain to charge on the go.

 Rode VIDEOMIC GO